iawaknahc/talk-create-your-own-code/obsidian-slides.md

 ###### The problem

-- Incorrect use of `celery.group`
+- Advanced features of Celery like `group` must be discussed before use.

 ---

 ###### The solution

-- Forbid the use of `celery.group`
+- Detect the use of such advanced features and start discussion

 ---